Maryam Nawaz: Panama Papers case

-On 6 July 2018, she was sentenced to seven years in jail and two million pounds by the NAB on corruption charges in the Avenfield reference case.
+On 6 July 2018, she was sentenced to seven years in jail and a fine of two million pounds by the NAB on corruption charges in the Avenfield reference case.
 She was given seven years for abetment and one year for non-cooperation with the NAB.
 Both sentences will run concurrently.
 As a result, she was disqualified from contesting in elections for 10 years.
 The court held that the trust deeds presented by Maryam before the apex court were fake and had been tampered with.
 Her father, Nawaz Sharif, and her husband were also sentenced to ten years and one year in prison, respectively.
 The court also ordered the seizure of the Avenfield flats of the Sharif family.

 The next day, Maryam announced that she would return to Pakistan on 13 July to file an appeal against the decision.
 The same day, the NAB announced their intention to arrest her and Nawaz Sharif upon their arrival in Pakistan and obtained the required arrest warrant.
-She, along with Nawaz Sharif, was taken into custody by the NAB on 13 July upon their arrival at Lahore's Allama Iqbal International Airport and were airlifted to Rawalpindi's Adyala jail.
+She, along with Nawaz Sharif, was taken into custody by the NAB on 13 July upon their arrival at Lahore's Allama Iqbal International Airport and were airlifted to Rawalpindi's Adiala jail.
 On 26 July, she challenged her sentence in the Islamabad High Court and filed a petition for bail.
 The next day, the Islamabad High Court rejected her request for release on bail and adjourned the hearing until the end of the 2018 Pakistani general election.
 During her time in detention, she spent significant amounts of time reading books.

-On 21 August 2018, the Imran Khan-led federal government placed her on the Exit Control List in order to prevent her from leaving Pakistan.
+On 21 August 2018, the government of Prime Minister Imran Khan placed her on the Exit Control List in order to prevent her from leaving Pakistan.
 On 11 September, her mother, Kulsoom Nawaz, died in London.
-Maryam along with her father and husband were released from Adyala jail on parole.
-They were flown to Lahore to attend the funeral of her mother.
+Maryam along with her father and husband were released from Adiala jail on parole.
+They were flown to Lahore to attend her mother's funeral.
 Reportedly, Maryam and her father initially refused to be released on parole.
 The funeral of Kulsoom Nawaz was held on 14 September 2018.
-On 17 September, Maryam, together with her father and husband, was shifted to Adiala jail.
+On 17 September, Maryam, together with her father and husband, was moved to Adiala jail.

 On 19 September 2018, the Islamabad High Court announced its verdict on the bail petition and suspended the prison sentences against Maryam, her father, and her husband, and ordered their release on bail.
 The court ordered them to pay Rs 500,000 each as surety bonds before their release.
-They were released from the Adiala jail the same day and were flown to Lahore.
+They were released from Adiala jail the same day and were flown to Lahore.